chandu659/NutrinexAI/readme.md

  Utilize virtual environment for the consistent package version

  1. Activate the virtual environment
- 2. Install the required packages -> pip install -r requirements.txt
+ 2. Install the required packages
+    ```bash
+    pip install -r requirements.txt
+    ```
- 3. Setup environment with GEMINI_API_KEY
+ 4. Setup environment with GEMINI_API_KEY

- This project consists of two models
+ This project consists of two model
- 1. **food-model.py** : This code loads Faster R-CNN model to predict the dish name and draw bounding boxes for each ingredient of the image.
+ ## 1. Food Model (`food-model.py`): This code loads Faster R-CNN model to predict the dish name and draw bounding boxes for each ingredient of the image.
 ```bash
 python food-model.py
 ```